 Waiting for On Campus Counseling

 The Counseling Center places a high priority on being accessible and responsive to students.
 The Center has same-day emergency appointments available on request.
 First-time non-emergency appointments ("intakes") are generally available within a few days of your call.
-Many students find that one or two sessions with a Center counselor is all they need to address their immediate concerns.
+Many students find that one or two sessions with a Center clinician is all they need to address their immediate concerns.

-Although initial meetings or emergency meetings with a counselor are readily available, ongoing weekly counseling on campus at the Center is only available on a limited basis (limited by the number of counselors at the center, your willingness/appropriateness to work with a clinical trainee, the match between your schedule and the available time slots, etc.).
+Although initial meetings or emergency meetings with a clinician are readily available, ongoing weekly counseling on campus at the Center is only available on a limited basis (limited by the number of clinicians at the center, your willingness/appropriateness to work with a clinical trainee, the match between your schedule and the available time slots, etc.).
 Only full time students are eligible for ongoing weekly counseling on campus.
-Your intake counselor will help you determine whether the available on-campus counseling services are appropriate for you, and whether the available time slots for weekly appointments match your schedule.
-If your intake counselor determines that you are otherwise eligible to be seen on campus (i.e., you do not require more immediate, specialized, intensive, or extensive care than is available on campus), but there is not currently a match between your schedule and the available appointment slots, you may either begin counseling immediately with an off-campus provider or elect to wait until an on-campus time becomes available.
+Your intake clinician will help you determine whether the available on-campus counseling services are appropriate for you, and whether the available time slots for weekly appointments match your schedule.
+If your intake clinician determines that you are otherwise eligible to be seen on campus (i.e., you do not require more immediate, specialized, intensive, or extensive care than is available on campus), but there is not currently a match between your schedule and the available appointment slots, you may either begin counseling immediately with an off-campus provider or elect to wait until an on-campus time becomes available.

 The following guide provides answers to students' most frequently asked questions about waiting for on-campus counseling.

 You and your intake clinician have discussed together what your concerns are and what resources might be of help in resolving them.
 You have determined that the particular services you need are not available on campus at this time.
 Rather than accept a referral to off-campus care, you have elected to wait until a clinician is available to see you on campus.

 What if I change my mind while I am waiting, and decide I want to get started in counseling?